gohugoio/hugo/content/en/content-management/urls.md

 To override Hugo's embedded `alias` template, copy the [source code] to a file with the same name in the layouts directory.
 The template receives the following context:

 Permalink
-: the link to the page being aliased
+: The link to the page being aliased.

 Page
-: the Page data for the page being aliased
+: The Page data for the page being aliased.

 [source code]: {{% eturl alias %}}